aengelberg/clocop/README.md

 CloCoP is a Clojure wrapper for JaCoP, which is a Java constraint programming engine.
 JaCoP stands for <b>JA</b>va <b>CO</b>nstraint <b>P</b>rogramming.
 Can you guess what CloCoP stands for?

-This library is currently in development and not finished, but I thought I'd put some info about it for others who happen to stumble across this repo.

 ###Usage

 Add the following to your dependencies: